logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 [This link takes you to the OpenTelemetry installation.](https://app.logz.io/#/dashboard/send-your-data/tracing-sources/opentelemetry)
 The information is also available in the **Logz.io Docs**, in [**Ship your data > OpenTelemetry installation**](https://docs.logz.io/shipping/tracing-sources/opentelemetry.html).

-Here is a configuration example.
-Make sure you include your account name, region and token.
+To configure your spanmetrics processor, make sure you use your **Metrics** account token, name and region:

 ```yaml
 receivers: